The Flapper Girl Referendum in 1922

 The flapper has rebelled – and by that act of rebellion have not only justified their existence but insured their survival.
-They have hurled the gauntlet in the face of Parisian dictator of style himself, Paul Poiret and declared that from now on they are going to use their own minds in matters of dress.
+They have hurled the gauntlet in the face of Parisian dictator of style himself, Paul Poiret and declared that from now on they are going to use their own minds in matters of fashion in the 1920’s.

 Mr Paul Poiret has seen fit to take up the cudgels against the flapper, on behalf of the long skirt, and therefore he cannot object if the shafts of ridicule are hurled at him in return.

 Mr Poiret has had his surprise, judging from his public utterances.
 He was recently quoted as rather petulantly saying that “when fashion outlived its purpose it should be relegated to the scrap heap of the flapper”